jibe-b/gatsby-source-baserow/README.md

 as the period, the space and the parenthesis all become underscores.
 Although your graphql queries will work, you will see only nulls in this column.
-So please ensure the names of your fields in Airtable do not result in 3 sequential underscores.
+So please ensure the names of your fields in Baserow do not result in 3 sequential underscores.

 ### API Keys

-Keys can be found in Airtable by clicking `Help > API Documentation`.
+Keys can be found in Baserow by clicking `Help > API Documentation`.

 The API key can be hard coded directly in `gatsby-config.js` as noted in the previous section-- **this exposes your key to anyone viewing your repository and